Certified Post-Qualification Courses

 The certification provides a quality assessment mark for courses designed for clinically trained nutritional therapists from NTEC accredited courses and other nutrition professionals (educated to degree level or equivalent) who wish to learn more about nutrition and lifestyle medicine sciences after relevant qualification.

-All certification courses must have content that reflects current nutrition research, including the evidence-based, bioscience basis of nutritional therapy, which recognises that nutrition and lifestyle choices affect health outcomes and that each individual has unique nutritional needs.
+All courses brought forward for certification must have content that reflects current nutrition research, including the evidence-based, bioscience basis of nutritional therapy, which recognises that nutrition and lifestyle choices affect health outcomes and that each individual has their own unique nutritional needs.

 NTEC Certified post-qualification training does not imply that learners will be trained as Nutritional Therapists, qualified to work in a therapeutic capacity with clients, or eligible for registration as Nutritional Therapists.
 Furthermore, NTEC’s role will be to quality assure that post-qualification courses are achieving their intended outcomes.